EducationMoney.com Homepage

 USES AND USE RESTRICTIONS:

-Loans have a maximum of $2,500 for an academic year, $4,000 for each of the final 2 years, or the amount of the student's financial need, whichever is less.
-The total is limited to $13,000.
-Loans to full and half-time nursing students who are citizens, nationals, or a lawful permanent residents of the United States or the District of Columbia, the Commonwealths of Puerto Rico or the Mariana Islands, the Virgin Islands, Guam, the American Samoa, the Trust Territory of the Pacific Islands, the Republic of Palau, the Republic of the Marshall Islands, and the Federated States of Micronesia.
-Funds are made to schools of nursing to capitalize loan funds.
+The maximum amount a student may borrow is $2,500 for an academic year for each of the first two years, $4,000 for each of the final 2 years, or the amount of the student's financial need, whichever is less.
+The total is limited to $13,000 maximum.
+Loans to full and half-time nursing students who are citizens, nationals, lawful permanent residents of the United States, the District of Columbia, the Commonwealths of Puerto Rico, the Mariana Islands, the Virgin Islands, Guam, the American Samoa, the Trust Territory of the Pacific Islands, the Republic of Palau, the Republic of the Marshall Islands, and the Federated States of Micronesia.
+Funds are made to schools of nursing to capitalize loan.
+The maximum amount a student may borrow is $2,500 for an academic year for each of the first two years, $4,000 for each of the final 2 years, or the amount of the student's financial need, whichever is less.
+The total is limited to $13,000 maximum.

 ELIGIBILITY REQUIREMENTS: